 Peanut butter.
 It’s a popular and convenient food for toddlers.
 In fact, most kids in the U.S. will eat around 1,500 peanut butter and jelly sandwiches by the time they reach college!
 But is peanut butter healthy?
-That’s what we’ll unpack in this post.
+Find out in this post and video.

 First, why we like it…